 Art philosophy

-Philosophy studies fundamental nature of knowledge, reality, existence, reason, values, mind, and language.
+Philosophy studies the fundamental nature of knowledge, reality, existence, reason, values, mind, and language.
 Philosophy of art studies the nature of art, such as aesthetics (beauty and taste), expression, interpretation, representation, and form.
 I would propose a new and updated version of the nature-of-art definition.
 It is not so much that it changed as it has expanded.
-Art is the list about the aesthetics and form and mostly if not all thinking.
-It seams obvious that philosophy of art is studied externally, by non-artists.
-How else are we to justified studding art through sheer aesthetics, form, and emotion?
-Epistemology of Art is been criticized greatly throughout ages, and disturbingly, contemporary philosophers are continuing the tradition.
-In 1992 Jerome Stolnitz writes “On the Cognitive Triviality of Art” that art does not and cannot contribute to knowledge primarily because it does not generate any sort of truths.
+Art is the least about aesthetics and form and mostly if not all thinking processes.
+It seems obvious that philosophy of art is studied externally, by non-artists.
+How else are we to justify studying art through sheer aesthetics, form, and emotion?
+Epistemology of Art has been criticized greatly throughout ages, and disturbingly, contemporary philosophers are continuing the tradition.
+In 1992 Jerome Stolnitz wrote “On the Cognitive Triviality of Art” that art does not and cannot contribute to knowledge primarily because it does not generate any sort of truth.
 He goes on explaining why, and may I emphasize -in his opinion- and not scientific method, art’s influence on social structure and historical change has been inconsequential.
 His trivial opinions are exactly what he is claiming Art to be.
-If art is trivial cause it is not using scientific method than is that same scientific method used for his own conclusions about the art or does his opinion have no value or significance and is just as trivial as art is in his view.
+If art is trivial because it is not using scientific method then is that same scientific method used for his own conclusions about the art or does his opinion have no value or significance and is just as trivial as art is in his view.

-The problem here is that majority of people that write about art are not artists themselves.
+The problem here is that the majority of people that write about art are not artists themselves.
 They base their opinions on the external views of the subject without ever experiencing the process and understanding it.
 Art is epistemological.
 My thoughts on the subject are not philosophy of art but Art philosophy.
-It is a philosophy of an artist for an artist.
+It is a philosophy of an Artist for an Artist.

 Should we define Art or explain it